LukeWait/django-learnerlab/README.md

 **Work In Progress**
 **Update**
-- sql_ex project is completed with ORM, REST framework, front end view, API views/endpoints, and extensive commenting to explain the purpose of files, settings, methods, etc. I'll add the code to generate Swagger API documentation and it should be 100%.
+- sql_ex project is completed with ORM, REST framework, front end view, API views/endpoints, OpenAPI documentation, and extensive commenting to explain the purpose of files, settings, methods, etc.
 - I'll focus on completing the nosql_ex project next, before moving my attention to the tutorial documents which are still in a rough draft state while I figure out what to cover, and in what order.

 <p align="center">